An Excellent Reputation

-The attorneys at Abramson Smith Waldsmith LLP have extensive experience dealing with burn injuries suffered in construction, sports and recreation or motor vehicle accidents, as well as those caused by unsafe premises or products.
-In all cases, we seek to recover full and fair compensation for all damages and losses, including immediate and long-term medical care, plastic surgery, traumatic and surgical amputation, physical and psychological rehabilitation, pain and suffering, and economic losses.
+The attorneys at Abramson Smith Waldsmith LLP have extensive experience dealing with burn injuries suffered in cases involving construction, sports and recreation, motor vehicle accidents, defective products, and unsafe premises.
+In all cases, we seek to recover full and fair compensation for all damages and losses, including immediate and long-term medical care, plastic surgery, traumatic and surgical amputation, physical and psychological rehabilitation, pain and suffering, and other economic losses.

 Thermal burn injuries can be catastrophic and devastating.
 They are traditionally classified by their depth in degrees:

 - First degree — The topmost layer of skin, the epidermis, is affected.
 While painful and red, the long-term effects are limited and rarely leave scars.

 - Second degree (partial thickness burns) — These burns enter the second layer of skin, the dermis.
 These often blister and are very painful because they affect nerve endings in the dermis.
 While they can heal within two or three weeks without scarring, this is not always the case.